Active Adults 55+

 This slow-paced, hands-on course provides a solid foundation for the beginning computer user.
 Students will explore many of the typical uses of computers at home and in the workplace while using Windows operating system.

 Learn more about Windows operating system, including files and folders review, saving and storing your documents, Internet, Web, and email.

-Have fun learning about health, fitness, and nutrition basics from a Traditional Chinese Medicine (TCM) perspective in this short 6 session course.
-Learn how to take care of yourself within the context of year-round seasonal changes, and define the complementary strengths and contrasts of Eastern & Western healthcare approaches.
-This content driven, interactive class includes a few easy homework assignments, light movement, range-of-motion stretching, and acupressure massage activities.
+Have fun learning about health, fitness, and nutrition basics from a Traditional Chinese Medicine (TCM) perspective in this short 6-session course.
+Learn about the principles underpinning the practice of Dayan Qigong while also learning how to take care of yourself within the context of year-round seasonal changes.
+Define and clarify the complementary strengths and contrasts between Eastern & Western healthcare approaches.

-All levels welcome.
-Learn to play your favorite song on the piano, organ or keyboard.
-This class deals specifically with the Standards and will cover Chord Symbols, Bass Line, Melody and basic lead sheet reading.
+Beginners are encouraged and welcome to this performance based, group class.
+Learn to play your favorite song on the piano, or keyboard.
+Using lead sheets, this class will focus on style and variation in performance technique and will cover chord symbols, bass line, melody and basic lead sheet reading.
 Each class begins with a brief introduction and review of musical concepts followed by individual help from the instructor.

 Ever wondered why music theory didn’t make sense?
 The key to learning basic music theory is to learn and use the same systems that all musicians use.
 FEAR NOT!
 This hands on class continues from where Winter term left off – BUT, no one will be turned away or left behind.